Smlep/Smlep.github.io/_posts/2019-02-01-smlepnews.md

 What technologies should I use?
 ===============================

-So, in the end, what I had to do was make calls to some apis, and maybe do some scrapping, and then find a way to bring these information to me easily (command line tool, website, or e-mails were the first way I thought about).
+So, in the end, what I had to do was make calls to some APIs, and maybe do some scrapping, and then find a way to bring these information to me easily (command line tool, website, or e-mails were the first way I thought about).

-Python seemed like an obvious choice to me, since I knew well this language, it was going to be easy to make calls to an api, to scrap websites, to send e-mails or even to display the information I gathered on a website (I had a good Django background).
+Python seemed like an obvious choice to me, since I knew well this language, it was going to be easy to make calls to an API, to scrap websites, to send e-mails or even to display the information I gathered on a website (I had a good Django background).